awsdocs/aws-single-sign-on-user-guide/doc_source/limits.md

 |  Number of IAM roles in the AWS account that can be repaired at a time  | 1 | No |

 **Note**
 [Permission sets](permissionsetsconcept.md) are provisioned in AWS accounts as IAM roles and therefore follow IAM quotas\.
-For more information about IAM quotas, see [IAM and STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html)\.
+For more information about quotas that are associated with IAM roles, see [IAM and STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html)\.

 ## Active Directory quotas<a name="connecteddirectorylimits"></a>